Fan Fic: Friendship Is Optimal

 - A depressed programmer accidentally ended up creating an A.I. that was going to unleash a Synthetic Plague that would have forced everyone’s face into a rictus resembling a smile.
 Thankfully, Celest-A.I. terminates it.

 - The A.I.
 Hanna previously made for The Fall of Asgard — Loki — started showing dangerous signs of wanting to take over the world until they pulled the plug.

 - All Girls Like Ponies: Lars derides Equestria and its ponies for being too girly.

 - All Girls Want Bad Boys: Celest-A.I. tries to convince David to emigrate by preying on his lack of success in the dating game and invoking this.

 Celest-A.I.: In the college dating scene, you have the top 70% of attractive females chasing the top 30% of alpha bad boys.
 You’ve been lied to all your life that girls want a nice, sweet guy and this depresses you since you’ve only recently worked that out.

-Alternate History: It seems to initially diverge from Real Life sometime in the early 2000s, when the capacity to create advanced AIs over three decades ahead of what are today is created.
+- Alternate History: It seems to initially diverge from Real Life sometime in the early 2000s, when the capacity to create advanced AIs over three decades ahead of what we can program today is created.
 Differences between our timeline and the Optimalverse really begin to snowball when Equestria Online is released in 2011...